rails-api/active_model_serializers/docs/general/caching.md

 # Caching

+## Warning

+There is currently a problem with caching in AMS [Caching doesn't improve performance](https://github.com/rails-api/active_model_serializers/issues/1586).
+Adding caching _may_ slow down your application, rather than speeding it up.
+We suggest you benchmark any caching you implement before using in a production enviroment

+___

 To cache a serializer, call ```cache``` and pass its options.
 The options are the same options of ```ActiveSupport::Cache::Store```, plus a ```key``` option that will be the prefix of the object cache